simonmichael/hledger/MANUAL.markdown

 #### Modifying commands

-The following commands can alter your ledger file.
+The following commands can alter your journal file.

 ##### add

-The add command prompts interactively for new transactions, and adds them to the ledger.
+The add command prompts interactively for new transactions, and adds them to the journal.
 It is experimental.

 Examples: